aleju/mario-ai/README.md

   * It has one sub-branch that applies convolutions to the whole image.
   * It has one sub-branch that applies convolutions to an area of interest, using a Spatial Transformer to extract that area.

-At the end of the branches, everything is merged to one linear layer, fed through a hidden layer, before reaching the output neurons.
+At the end of the branches, everything is merged to one vector, fed through a hidden layer, before reaching the output neurons.
 These output neurons predict the expected reward per pressed button.

 Overview of the network: